Alex Bregman Player Props: Astros vs. Angels

 Alex Bregman At The Plate

-- Bregman has seven doubles, a triple, seven home runs and 29 walks while batting .247.
+- Bregman is batting .248 with seven doubles, a triple, seven home runs and 30 walks.

-- Bregman will look to extend his eight-game hitting streak.
-He's batting .350 with one homer during his last games.
+- Bregman enters this game on a nine-game hitting streak.
+In his last games, he's hitting .389 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.